-For a number of years now, asset managers around the world have been looking at how they complement their in-person/relationship-based models to bring in more digital ways of interacting.
-This move has built momentum over the course of the past year due to the COVID crisis and as such firms are re-evaluating how an all-encompassing “Digital First” culture can benefit clients and the asset manager themselves.
+For a number of years now, investment managers around the world have been looking at how they complement their in-person/relationship-based models to bring in more digital ways of interacting.
+This move has built momentum over the course of the past year due to the COVID crisis and as such firms are re-evaluating how an all-encompassing “Digital First” culture can benefit clients and the investment manager themselves.

 Historically, firms treated Digital as a part of the proposition: the end rather than the means to an end.
 This is now changing as firms put digitisation at the core of the customer journey and broader service model, where digital engagement with clients occurs every step of the way.